-A listing of characteristics (dosing, pharmacokinetics, and common adverse effects) of individual antiretroviral agents can be found in Tables 9 and Tables 11-14.
-Additionally, Table 15 provides clinicians with dosing recommendations of these agents in patients with renal or hepatic insufficiency.
+A listing of characteristics (dosing, pharmacokinetics, and common adverse effects) of individual antiretroviral agents can be found in Tables 9 and Tables 10-15.
+Additionally, Table 16 provides clinicians with dosing recommendations of these agents for patients with renal or hepatic insufficiency.